-The District may require a fitness-for-duty examination prior to returning an employee to full-duty status.
+The District on a case-by-case basis may require a return to duty evaluation and/or reintegration process prior to returning an employee to full duty status.

-7. PREGNANCY
+4.5 PREGNANCY

 If an employee is temporarily unable to perform regular duties due to a pregnancy, childbirth or a related medical condition, the employee will be treated the same as any other temporarily disabled employee (42 USC § 2000e(k)).